hidny/MikeTsCubeCode/README.md

 I still haven't figured out which one is faster... it might be that Redelmeier's algo is faster, but mine was run on more powerful hardware and was fast enough to solve for N=17.

 It seems like they didn't have the idea of doing the 'race', but I'm starting to think the 'race' idea is slower than just finding all the 3D symmetries and figuring it out.
-The problem with finding all the 3D symmetries is that it's trickier for me to implement and will take me some time to do properly.
+The problem with finding all the 3D symmetries is that it's trickier for me to implement and will take me some time to do actually get it done.

 ## High-level explanation of the algorithm

 ### How a slightly more naïve version of it works:
 The key feature of this algorithm is that it doesn't store the already found polycubes.
-Instead, it develops the polycubes in a recursive way while making sure the order of the development respects a simple deterministic breadth-first-search algorithm.
+Instead, it develops the polycubes in a recursive way while making sure the order of the development is a valid order for a simple deterministic breadth-first-search algorithm.
 Simpler versions of this logic/algorithm can be found in:
 * DFSPolyCubeCounterFixed.java, and
 * DFSPolyCubeCounterFixed2D.java
 TODO: I'll have to explain this in more detail.
+I think it's similar to Redelmeier's algo.
+(See: https://en.wikipedia.org/wiki/Polyomino#Algorithms_for_enumeration_of_fixed_polyominoes)

-Once it finds a polycube shape of the desired size, it runs a function that does a 'race' to figure out if the cube and rotation we're using as a starting point for the polycube results is the 'first' time the polycube would be explored by the simple breadth-first-search algorithm.
+The completely new part of the algo is that once it finds a polycube shape of the desired size, it runs a function that does a 'race' to figure out if the cube and rotation we're using as a starting point for the polycube results is the 'first' time the polycube would be explored by the simple breadth-first-search algorithm.
 That may sound impossible, but if you only develop the polycubes in a systematic order that covers all the shapes, and not randomly, there's 'only' 24*N different competitors every time you run the 'race'.
 (24 is the # of symmetries in 3D and N is the number of cubes that could act as a starting point.)

 The space usage is small because it doesn't hold previous configs.
 It's only O(n^3).
 It could even be lower if I really wanted it to be, but space isn't the issue.
 Unfortunately, the time taken is still exponential.